Anne Hyde: Early years (1637–1660)

-Duchess of York (1660–71)
+Duchess of York (1660–1671)

 Marriage

 After Anne became visibly pregnant in 1660, the couple were obliged to marry.
 Following the Restoration of the monarchy in May 1660, they held an official but private marriage ceremony in London on 3 September 1660.
 The wedding took place between 11 at night and 2 in the morning at Worcester House—her father's house in the Strand—and was solemnised by Dr. Joseph Crowther, James's chaplain.
 The French Ambassador described Anne as having "courage, cleverness, and energy almost worthy of a King's blood".
+She would be the last Englishwoman to legally marry the first in line to the throne until Lady Diana Spencer in 1981.

 The couple's first child, Charles, was born in October of that year, but died seven months later.
 Seven children followed: Mary (1662–1694), James (1663–1667), Anne (1665–1714), Charles (1666–1667), Edgar (1667–1671), Henrietta (1669–1669) and Catherine (1671–1671).
 All of their sons and two of their daughters died in infancy.

 Even well after their marriage, some observers disapproved of the prince's decision, regardless of what he had promised beforehand.
 Samuel Pepys said of the marriage: "... that the Duke of York's marriage with her hath undone the kingdom, by making the Chancellor so great above reach, who otherwise would have been but an ordinary man, to have been dealt with by other people ..."
 After Anne's death, the royal court tried to find a new wife for James, but this new wife was not, under any circumstances, to be of humble birth.
 As good a father as Pepys portrayed James to be, he strangely stated that Anne and James were unaffected by the death of their firstborn son.
 Pepys also described Anne as "not only the proudest woman in the world, but the most expensefull."
 Even in the minds of James's nephew (later to become Anne's son-in-law), William III of Orange, and that of her husband's cousin, Sophia of Hanover, the stigma of the Hydes' lowly birth remained.